Skating at Tacoma's Frozen Fountain ice rink. Credit: Tiffany Doerr Guerzon

 Slip and slide!
-It's that time of year again, when a batch of holiday skating rinks pops up around the Sound for kids' and families' skating fun.
+It's that time of year again, when a batch of holiday skating rinks pop up around the Sound for kids' and families' skating fun.
 Some rinks are real ice, some are synthetic, some are outdoor, some are indoor; all help families get into the holiday skating spirit.

 To get started ice skating, take a gander at our 8 pro tips for teaching kids to ice skate.

 1. Bellevue Downtown Ice Rink, Bellevue

-Prices: $14 for adults, $10 for children, includes skate rentals; discount if you have your own skates.
-On Mondays, Alaska Airlines Visa sponsors free skate sessions: Show a card and get two free passes.
-Also, free lessons are included with admission on select weekday evenings.
-Check website for more lesson options.
+Prices: $15 for adults, $10 for children, includes skate rental; discount if you have your own skates.
+(On Mondays, Alaska Airlines Visa sponsors free skate sessions; show a card and get two free passes.)

 Stroller Skate Thursdays: Skate and push a stroller around the ice skating rink on select Thursdays, view the schedule for times.

 2. Winterfest Ice Rink, Seattle Center

 The small Winterfest ice skating rink in inside Seattle Center's Fisher Pavilion is an indoor rink and a Seattle holiday tradition.
-It it can also be crowded — try a weekday morning.
+It can also be crowded — try a weekday morning.
 In addition to skating, Winterfest offers five weeks of mostly free special events, concerts and activities.
 The Armory hosts the expansive Winterfest Train & Village display, which is well worth close study.
-Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performing, magicians and the one-of-a-kind Nanda, Acrobaticalist Ninja Theater (performing Friday, Dec.
-29 at 12:30 p.m.).
-The Armory offers a wide variety of meal and snack options (vendors include Skillet, Pie and Eltana Bagel).
-Winter
+Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performances, magicians and the one-of-a-kind Nanda, Acrobaticalist Ninja Theater (performing Sunday, Dec.
+30 at 3 p.m.).
+The Armory also offers a wide variety of meal and snack options.

-Prices: $8 for adults, $6 for kids ages 6–12 and $2 for kids 5 and under (includes skate rental.
+Prices: $8 for adults, $6 for kids ages 6–12 and $2 for kids 5 and under (includes skate rental).
 A limited number of walkers are available for toddlers.